-The deadline for nominations for student awards is October 3, 2022.
+The deadline for nominations for student awards was October 3, 2022.

-The deadline for nominations for junior researcher and student travel grants is December 19, 2022.
+The deadline for nominations for junior researcher and student travel grants was December 19, 2022.

 Each award has its own specific and unique nomination requirements.
 Self-nominations are encouraged.
 Learn more about AOCS awards.

 Contact Lucas Censi at AOCS for general questions about abstract submissions.